-As part of Bank of America’s Community Resiliency Grant Program, the City of Durham Cultural and Public Art Program is collaborating with Keep Durham Beautiful and Durham Parks and Recreation to invite artists or artist teams to submit their qualifications to create groundplane art at Lakeview Park by applying for the Pre-Qualified Artist Registry.
+As part of Bank of America’s Community Resiliency Grant Program, the City of Durham Cultural and Public Art Program is collaborating with Keep Durham Beautiful and Durham Parks and Recreation to commission a local artist to create groundplane art at Lakeview Park through the Pre-Qualified Artist Registry.

-Local and regional artists are invited to apply for an upcoming groundplane public art project at Lakeview Park, located at 3500 Dearborn Drive in Durham.
+Local artists were invited to apply for an upcoming groundplane public art project at Lakeview Park, located at 3500 Dearborn Drive in Durham by submitting their qualifications through the City's Pre-Qualified Artist Registry.
 The site-specific public art installation will be a ground plane inclusive mural located to the right of the playground on the existing cement pad to engage people of various abilities in play and exploration.
 The budget for this project is $7,000, to complete the public art project, including community engagement, artist-design, fabrication, and documentation of the artwork.

 Lakeview Park is a wooded park in northeast Durham across from Lakeview Secondary School.
 The park features a baseball/softball field, basketball court, grill, picnic shelter and tables, restroom facility, and a water fountain.
 A new playground is being installed at Lakeview Park.